Gurrt/software-process/assignment-2/assignment2_combined.md

 while other more relaxed could only include the coding.
 The wastes in RUP are related to extended design phases and creation of deliverables (design documents, requirements…) which are not the product requested by the client.
-Both scrum and RUP have different objectives in their methodologies which they are optimized for and the over waste is not a priority for them.
+Both Scrum and RUP have different objectives in their methodologies which they are optimized for and the over waste is not a priority for them.